rust-lang/rfcs/text/0000-target-tier-policy.md

     amount of time, but the target cannot run the testsuite in a timely fashion due to low performance of either native code or accurate emulation, that alone may prevent the target from qualifying as tier 1 with host tools.
-- New tier 1 targets with host tools must not have a hard requirement for signed, verified, or otherwise "approved" binaries.
-Developers must be able to build, run, and test binaries for the target on systems they control.
-  (Doing so may require enabling some appropriate "developer mode" on such systems, but must not require the payment of any additional fee or other consideration, or agreement to any onerous legal agreements.)
-  - While the Rust project may supply appropriately signed tools, this requirement exists to ensure that Rust developers can help develop and test Rust for the target, and that development or testing for the target is not limited to an exclusive group or entity.
 - Providing host tools does not exempt a target from requirements to support cross-compilation if at all possible.
 - All requirements for tier 2 targets with host tools apply.